 If you’re looking for a luxury hotel to stay in Dahab, we recommend staying at the Le Meridien Dahab Resort & Spa.

-It offers a private beach, beachfront rooms with large windows, plush bed linen, comfortable sitting area, and private bathrooms with every room.
+It offers a private beach, beachfront rooms with large windows, plush bed linen, a comfortable sitting area, and private bathrooms in every room.
 Each room has a mini bar with tea and coffee-making options.

 You can enjoy delicious food at the on-site restaurant while relaxing on the beach or enjoying the scenic view from your room.